ec500-software-engineering/project-17-bigdata_computing_analysis/Sprint 1/readme.md

 ![mapreduce](https://github.com/ec500-software-engineering/project-bigdata_computing_analysis/blob/master/documentation/sprint1/MapReduce.png)

-You can use an advanced version so it shows the count of the movie as the first column.
+You can use an advanced version so it shows the movie sorted by the count.
 You can download the script here:

 ```bash
 wget http://media.sundog-soft.com/hadoop/TopMovies.py